 Coronaviruses are a large family of viruses that cause upper-respiratory tract infections.
 In 2019, the severe acute respiratory syndrome (SARS) coronavirus-2 (CoV-2) virus caused the disease we now know as COVID-19.
 In addition to CoV-2, multiple other coronaviruses have moved from animal carriers to human carriers in recent decades.
 For more information on COVID-19, visit the CDC website.

 The booster dose market will be driven by the need for updated vaccines to provide protection against future virus variants, as well as vaccines for unvaccinated infants and children.
-Oragenics is positioning its Terra CoV-2 vaccine to compete in this later phase of the COVID-19 vaccine market.
+Oragenics is positioning its NT-CoV-2 candidate to compete in this later phase of the COVID-19 vaccine market.

 Novel Approach & Opportunity

-Oragenics’ lead product in fighting infectious diseases is Terra CoV-2, a vaccine candidate specifically engineered to prevent COVID-19 and future variants of the CoV-2 virus.
+Oragenics’ lead product in fighting infectious diseases is NT-CoV-2, a vaccine candidate specifically engineered to prevent COVID-19 and future variants of the SARS-CoV-2 virus.

-Our Terra-CoV-2 vaccine candidate induced strong immune responses using intramuscular and intranasal routes of administration in preclinical models.
-Positive results in mouse immune response studies led to the evaluation of CoV-2 antigen formulations in hamster challenge studies, with results expected in November 2021.
+Our NT-CoV-2 vaccine candidate induced strong immune responses using intramuscular and intranasal routes of administration in preclinical models.
+Positive results in mouse immune response studies led to the evaluation of CoV-2 antigen formulations in a hamster challenge study.
+In December of 2021, we announced that both the intramuscular and intranasal formulations generated robust immune responses and reduced the SARS-CoV-2 viral loads to undetectable levels in the nasal passages and lungs five days following a viral challenge.
 Read more below:

 Inspirevax (formerly Biodextris)